 Short Film Competition

-Once the three best films in each category are nominated they will be shown in during the congress in a night time screening open to the public for a gold coin entry.
-Funds raised will go to the Tangaroa Blue Foundation or similar.
+Once the three best films in each category are nominated they will be shown during the congress at an evening screening open to the public for a gold coin entry.
+Funds raised will go to a selected charity.

-A judging panel will attend the screening, Tuesday 3rd December 2019, and briefly discuss their decisions and present prizes to the winners.
+Our judging panel will attend the screening, Tuesday 3rd December 2019, to briefly discuss their decisions and present prizes to the winners.

 Rachel Ward a former actress who starred in the CBS’s biggest rating mini-series ever, The Thornbirds and the films, Against All Odds, Sharkey’s Machine with and Dead Men Don’t Wear Plaid.
 She has been nominated for a Golden Globe Award 3 times.
 For the past 15 years Rachel has been directing/writing films and TV in Australia.
 Her film Beautiful Kate screened in the Sydney Film festival, garnered 11 AFI nominations and screened in competition at Toronto and Palm Springs Film Festival.
 She won a ACCTA award for her short The Big House and has received 3 Critics Circle nominations for best director.
 For the ABC movie, An Accidental Soldier, Rachel received a ACCTA nomination for best director and best film.
 Showtime’s six part series The Devils Playground of which Rachel directed three episodes, won both a Logie and ACCTA for best film or mini series.
 She has just completed the film Palm Beach, starring Bryan Brown, Greta Scacchi, Sam Neill and Richard.
 E. Grant to be released in early 2019.